Federal Budget Challenge

 Start Now!

-Take the Challenge
+Take the Challenge Start Now!

-Where do theses policy options come from?
+Where do these policy options come from?

 Most of the policy descriptions and cost estimates are from the Congressional Budget Office (CBO) and their "Budget Options" publications.
 Proposals not based on CBO materials are Concord Coalition estimates based on ideas and bills which are being considered or discussed by Congress.
 The Budget Challenge software was created by Next 10 and originally used for California.